koen-47/COLUMBUS/README.md

 ### Evaluating the benchmark

 Run the following command to run a specified model with a specified prompt on the benchmark.
+This is only applicable to the open-source models.

 ```python
 python das6/main.py [model] [prompt]